 - Lends itself to focused inquiry on a particular topic

 - Requires critical thinking

 Also attached here is a mockup of an FYS poster for the Tri-Fold.
-(We’ll publish a mockup for the ePortfolio by week’s end.)
+(The ePortfolio posters are essentially the same – come to Maria’s workshop to hear more.)

 Here’s the PDF for download: Mockup for FYS Poster